Oberon Zell-Ravenheart: Health

 During a routine colonoscopy, doctors found a cancerous growth attached to Zell's colon, and removed it laparoscopically at Petaluma Valley Hospital.
 Following surgery, he underwent a six-month course of chemotherapy and continued a robust schedule of travel and teaching.
 Zell regards himself as cured of the cancer.
 He resided in Sonoma County, California, with Morning Glory until her death at age 65 from multiple myeloma on May 13, 2014.

 Morning Glory died at home, surrounded by family, friends, lovers, and more than 360 Goddess images she had collected from around the world.
 Her body was laid into the Earth at the Church of All Worlds sanctuary of Annwfn, with an apple tree planted over her heart.

 Arranging all the legalities for Morning Glory's green burial secured Annwfn as an officially-recognized cemetery for full body burials—something Morning Glory herself had tried to do for decades without success.
 In the years since, other Pagans have had their green burials at Annwfn.

 After burying Morning Glory, Oberon remained at their home (RavenHaven) for another year, while searching with friends for a suitable new home.
 In October 2015, he moved in with a couple in Santa Cruz, CA, where they opened a center in town they called the Academy of Arcana.
 It featured a store, a library, classroom, museum, meeting space and offices.
 However, it was not economically viable, and had to close at the end of Nov.
 2017.
 Oberon put everything he owned into storage.

-The following June Oberon embarked on a legendary 2-year “Walkabout of the Wandering Wizard,” driving back and forth and up and down all over the US, with a few month-long trips to the Yucatan, Guatemala and Ecuador.
-He spent four months in Salem, MA, and attended the 2018 Parliament of the World’s Religions in Toronto.
+The following June Oberon embarked on a 2-year "Walkabout of the Wandering Wizard," driving back and forth and up and down all over the US, with a few month-long trips to the Yucatan, Guatemala and Ecuador.
+He spent four months in Salem, MA, and attended the 2018 Parliament of the World's Religions in Toronto.
 After another four months in Nashville, TN, he was invited to the Venusian Church Longhouse in WA, where he spent the next 2½ years, departing in October 2022 for a couple of months in Michigan before settling in Asheville, NC, where on July 4, 2023, he became engaged to Rhiannon Martin, Priestess of Serpentstone.

 Oberon continues to write books and appear as a special guest and presenter at Pagan events around the country.